superxiao/dmprj/README.md

+This is a course project.
 A program for frequent item counting with hadoop.